qfpl/reflex-tutorial/blog/drafts/reflex/basics/behaviors.md

 After that, the `Behavior` has the value the `Event` had at the last time it fired.

 The use of the `MonadHold` typeclass constraint indicates that we're doing something that will have an effect on the behavior of the FRP network in future frames.
-Under the hood, `hold` is modifying the FRP network in order to add some state.
+Under the hood, `hold` is modifying the FRP network in order to add some state, so we can think of the `MonadHold` context as a builder for an FRP network.

 We could use this to keep hold of the last colour that was clicked on:
 ```haskell